civicrm/civicrm-dev-docs/docs/testing/phpunit.md

     (creating system users etc.) your local build will be affected when running tests.

+!!! tip
+    If you are using PhpStorm, you can [run the tests from within PhpStorm](/tools/phpstorm.md#testing) (which is especially helpful because you can set breakpoints and inspect variables while the tests run).

 ## Running Tests

 From the CiviCRM root directory run the phpunit command, specifying a single